Unboxed-Software/solana-course/content/transfer-fee.md

 # Lab

 In this lab, we are going to create a transfer fee configured mint.
 We'll use a fee vault to hold the transfer fees, and we'll collect the fees using both the batch and the harvesting methods.
+This process involves creating a mint that deducts a fee for every transfer and directs those fees to a designated vault account.
+By doing this, creators or issuers can continuously earn from the circulation of their tokens.

 ### 1. Getting started
 To get started, clone [this repository's](https://github.com/Unboxed-Software/solana-lab-transfer-fee.git) `starter` branch.